dag-andersen/khaos-monkey/README.md

 By default it does not target any namespaces, so it won't start killing pods until you specify namespaces to target or you make pods opt-in.

 # Running/Testing on local machine
 You can test the monkey on your local machine before putting it on kubernetes.
-If you have your kube-config installed in `~/.kube/config` and have `cargo` installed then you can just pull the repo to you machine and run `cargo run` in the root.
-If your config and permissions are correct the monkey will starting killing pods on the current `kubectl` context.
+If you have your kube-config installed in `~/.kube/config` and have `cargo` installed then you can just pull the repo and run `cargo run -- --target-namespaces="my-namespace"` in the root.
+If your config and permissions are correct the monkey will starting killing pods in namespace, "my-namespace", on the current `kubectl` context.

 # Installation